Skip to main content

 Responsibilities:

-• Recursive delegation and tool execution.
+• Recursive delegation policy and tool execution.

-• Execution-event assembly and workbench hydration.
+• Execution-event assembly and workbench hydration inputs.

 • Runtime model assembly and registry management.